Cost of Long-Term Care in California in 2025

 Short-Term Care Insurance

 However, California is one of the few states where short-term care insurance is not offered.
-However, if you move to California and have a policy already, you can still receive benefits.
+However, if you move to California and have a policy in place, you can still receive benefits.

 California Long-Term Care & Financial Programs